evgenyneu/statistical_rethinking_cmdstanpy/README.md

 ### 7. Deactivating Conda environment

 This is optional.
-After you finish working, you can switch back to normal Python environment:
+After you finish working, you can switch back to your normal Python environment:

 ```
 conda deactivate
 ```

 ## Running the code